 The Alfa Romeo logo promises the dragon’s power and leadership on the road.
-Brand cars are created for confident people who want to be behind the wheel of the best premium cars.
+Brand cars are created for confident people who want to drive the best premium cars.
 The sign shows the uniqueness and extravagance of the models.

 Alfa Romeo: Brand overview

-Alfa Romeo is a renowned Italian brand of premium cars that he designs and assembles himself.
+Alfa Romeo is a renowned Italian brand of premium cars he designs and assembles himself.
 It is a subsidiary of Stellantis.
 It was founded by businessmen Nicola Romeo and Ugo Stella in the summer of 1910.
-The main task of the carmaker is the manufacture of luxury and sports cars, with which it has been successfully coping for more than 111 years.
-Today it is considered one of the leading sports car brands globally, as evidenced by its participation in racing since 1911.
-The headquarters is located in the city of Milan, in the region of Lombardy (Italy).
+The main task of the carmaker is manufacturing luxury and sports cars, which it has been successfully coping with for more than 111 years.
+Today, it is considered one of the leading sports car brands globally, as evidenced by its participation in racing since 1911.
+The headquarters is located in Milan, in the Lombardy (Italy) region.

-The career of the legendary car brand began with a French firm owned by Alexandre Darracq, sponsored by Italian businessmen.
+The legendary car brand’s career began with a French firm owned by Alexandre Darracq and sponsored by Italian businessmen.
 Her plant became ALFA’s first production site.
 The building was owned by SAID (Società Anonima Italiana Darracq).

-At first, the company was located in Naples, but then the management decided that Milan would be the best place and bought land in its suburb – in Portello.
+At first, the company was located in Naples, but then the management decided that Milan would be the best place and bought land in its suburb – Portello.
 There, a new 8,000-square-yard plant was built from scratch.
 However, Darracq cars sold with difficulty, and at the end of 1909, the company was waiting for complete liquidation.
-Ugo Stella bought all the assets and, together with a group of Italian investors, opened another automobile company on its basis.
+Ugo Stella bought all the assets and opened another automobile company with Italian investors.

 Meaning and History

-The new structure was given a short name, which hid a long phrase, since the four modest letters “A,” “L,” “F,” and “A” are nothing more than an abbreviation.
+The new structure was given a short name, which hid a long phrase since the four modest letters “A,” “L,” “F,” and “A” are nothing more than an abbreviation.
 They stand for “Anonima Lombarda Fabbrica Automobili”.
 That is, the company directly indicates that anonymous co-founders created it.
-So the factory in Milan was saved from ruin.
+So, the factory in Milan was saved from ruin.
 The second part of the name came five years later when Nicola Romeo bought the company.
-To begin with, the management decided to produce other cars, more adapted to Italian conditions.
+To begin with, the management decided to produce other cars that are more adapted to Italian conditions.
 Engineer Giuseppe Merosi designed them.
 After that, the company switched to racing cars.

 In parallel, she created new symbols.
 The case was again entrusted to Giuseppe Merosi.
 And he asked Romano Cattaneo, a young draftsman from the technical department, for a favor.
-The artist shared his ideas to include in the logo heraldic signs associated with the plant’s location.
+The artist shared his ideas about including heraldic signs associated with the plant’s location in the logo.
 The management liked the idea very much.
-So on the plaques of cars appeared a fragment of a red cross and a huge snake absorbing a child.
-The first sign personified Milan; the second was a symbol of the influential House of the Visconti dynasty, which ruled the city from the 14th century.
+So, on the plaques of cars appeared a fragment of a red cross and a huge snake absorbing a child.
+The first sign personified Milan; the second symbolized the influential House of the Visconti dynasty, which ruled the city from the 14th century.
 During the entire existence of the trademark, eleven emblems have changed, and the twelfth is used now.

 What is Alfa Romeo?